Why choose solar?

 It is also worth considering replacing older gas appliances, such as hot water and heating, with efficient electric ones that can be set on timers to work during daylight hours.
 This will maximise the amount of solar power you can access.
 Read more here to learn more about making your home an all-electric one.

 What if it’s a shared roof space?

 There are examples of residents in body corporates who have been able to install PV on their shared roof.
 Typically it is an involved process that requires the approval of the owner’s corporation.
-Smart Blocks is a useful resource for information about energy saving in the common areas of apartment blocks.

 How long does it take to install?